madetech/learn/core-skills/react/README.md

 Each section of the mark scheme will be separated into their respective categories.

 Example answers for the questions can be found on the hidden marking guide; however, we do not require exact matches.
-It is up to the assessor to determine whether or not the candidate has adequetly answered the question.
+It is up to the assessor to determine whether or not the candidate has adequately answered the question.

 ### The Application

-Build an app which communicates with an API, either one you write your own (you dont need to implement the API) or one that already exists, see: [https://github.com/toddmotto/public-apis](https://github.com/toddmotto/public-apis)
+Build an app which communicates with an API, either one you write your own (you don't need to implement the API) or one that already exists, see: [https://github.com/toddmotto/public-apis](https://github.com/toddmotto/public-apis)

 {% endcapture %}